5l1v3r1/Subrecon/README.md

 DNS-Recon is a subdomain discovery tool with example wordlists.

 ### Subdomain Discovery Tool
-Tool to return a list of subdomains found via.
-DNS brute forcing.
+Tool to return a list of subdomains found via. brute forcing with a wordlist.

-Currently under development.
+Future developments:
+- Recursive scanning for discovered subdomains i.e. `*.discovered_subdomain.domain.com`
+- Python port

 #### Usage